IoTPdMAI/Predictive-Maintenance-2/index.md

 4. Flatten the output from both neural networks and concatenate it
 5. Pass this output through another neural network that estimates the parameters of a Weibull distribution

 Please note, this model is incredibly bulky and took about a week to train on a dedicated AWS server instance with a p3.2xlarge GPU.
-However, I like to think that the result was worth the wait...
+However, I'm pretty happy with the progress I've made so far.

 <p float="left">
     <p align="middle">